 Oven Poached Salmon with Spinach Butter Sauce

-- 2 lbs / 1 kilo salmon filet or one side of arctic char
+- 2 lbs (1 kilo) salmon filet or two sides of arctic char

 - Kosher Salt